pagemachine/typo3-phinx/README.md

 This package provides a integration of the [Phinx](https://phinx.org) database migration tool for TYPO3.

-All Phinx commands have been wrapped as `phinx:<command>` and can be executed using the TYPO3 CLI or TYPO3 Console:
+All Phinx commands have been wrapped as `phinx:<command>` and can be executed using the TYPO3 CLI:

 ```
 # Create a new migration
-typo3cms phinx:create
+typo3 phinx:create

 # Migrate the database
-typo3cms phinx:migrate
+typo3 phinx:migrate

 # Rollback the last or to a specific migration
-typo3cms phinx:rollback
+typo3 phinx:rollback

 # Show migration status
-typo3cms phinx:status
+typo3 phinx:status

 # Create a new database seeder
-typo3cms phinx:seed:create
+typo3 phinx:seed:create

 # Run database seeders
-typo3cms phinx:seed:run
+typo3 phinx:seed:run
 ```

 Notice that these wrapper commands are executed by TYPO3, thus the full API like `DataHandler` can be used in migrations.

+(For TYPO3v11 and TYPO3 Console 7.x or older you need to use `typo3cms` instead.)

 ## Migrations